Kentville Inclusion and Access Advisory Committee

 Kentville's Accessibility Committee

 The Town of Kentville has an Accessibility Advisory Committee of residents, staff and elected officials.
-This group meets to talk about a plan for the Town that will dramatically improve accessibility for everyone.
-The committee was formed in January 2020 and consists of 6 community members, 2 elected officials and 2 staff persons.
+This group meets to implement the accessibility plan for the Town.
+The committee was formed in November 2021 and consists of 5 community members, 2 elected officials and 2 staff persons.
+To reach out to the committee about your concerns or ideas around accessibility, please email email@example.com today!

 Want to learn more?